Jennihdk/First-repository/README.md

 # WebUI

 ## ABOUT
-This is my first project on GitHub.
+This is my first repository on GitHub.
 Have fun!

-Wir sind die besten
-und coolsten

-Wir sind die besten.
-Sucuk schmeckt